bormaxi8080/osint-timeline/DRAFT.md

 **Linux & DevOps:**

 NetHopper.
 Share internet access from a free network to a restricted one using Xray-core reverse proxy and SOCKS5: https://github.com/net2share/nethopper

+NostrVPN is a Rust workspace for a Tailscale-style mesh VPN control plane built on Nostr signaling and userspace WireGuard.
+It includes the `nvpn` CLI plus a Tauri/Svelte app codebase that targets desktop and mobile platforms: https://github.com/mmalmi/nostr-vpn

 ----